fahygao/full-stack-MySQL-AWS-Django/UpdateDbase.md

     ```Python
     eb deploy
     ```
-If the change is related to frontend,
+### 1.2 Only frontend

-Identify what changes you want to make, such as html, css, js or scss, please only modify corresponding html files in templates folder.
+If the change is related to frontend, identify what changes you want to make, such as html, css, js or scss, please only modify corresponding html files in templates folder.
 1. Make change to 'XXXX.html'
 2. Run test (in your folder's directory)
     ```Python